Brett-Tanner/Journal/Oct_22.md

     - set the thumbnail/waiting image for a video using poster='path'

 - Started working on the blog app

 #### What I did
 - in case I forget in the future, I eventually want to automatically populate the blog posts with my daily journal entries
 - created a MVC which handles articles, and used it to display a list of article titles in the db
 - set the homepage of the site to that article list

 #### What I learned
 - Rails autoloads things, so DO NOT use require as a general rule
     - exceptions for files in the lib directory
     - and gem dependencies with require: false in the gemfile
 - Model creation
     - create a model with 'bin/rails generate model Article title:string body:text'
         - an auto-incrementing numerical id is added by default
         - bin/rails accesses the scripts, generate model is the command
         - Article is the title of the model (always singular) which will be used to create the db table (in plural, so Articles)
         - title and body are the columns of the table, followed by their data types
         - I assume the |t| in the table creation method is the auto-incrementing id?
         - the t.timestamps call at the end creates two additional tables 'created_at' and 'updated_at'
     - Database migrations are used to alter the database.
 They're written in Ruby so they can be used with any type of database
         - after creating the model, you can create the table it describes by running bin/rails db:migrate
         - after that you can interact with your new table
 - Rails console
     - Rails has a console, kinda like irb, which allows you to interact with your application code directly
     - launch with bin/rails console
 - Database methods
     - you can initialize new objects just like vanilla Ruby, but this doesn't add them to the database
     - to do that you have to call #save on the object
     - #find(id) on the database returns the record with id as the id
-        - #all on the db returns all records in the db as an ActiveRecord::Relation object, which is basically a super array
+    - #all on the db returns all records in the db as an ActiveRecord::Relation object, which is basically a super arra
 - **Probably stop pushing my commits so often, it makes it really hard to redo stuff.
 I should only do it when a major feature is complete and tested**

 ## Sun 2nd